MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 ## Code and logic run through

-First thing needed is setting up the variables to be able to query the Azure DevOps api.
+Variables are set with the values to query the Azure DevOps api.
 The PAT token is convert to base64 and included in the headers.
 The variables are then made available to the Universal Dashboard endpoints via the ``` New-UDEndpointInitialization ``` Cmdlet.

 ```powershell